schlatterbeck/pgapack/examples/nsgaii/README.rst

 higher values.
 It's currently unsure if the test problem is correctly implemented or if there are other errors.

+There is a small section where a rotated problem is tried.
+This is implemented in ``rotated.c`` and can be called with index 13 of the optimize program.
+Since the paper does not mention the rotation, we rotate around the plane produced by the angle bisector of ``(x [0], x [1])`` and ``(x [2], x [3])``.
+The rotation angle is 45°.

+We give it a *lot* more generations than in the paper (2500 instead of 500) and achieve quite good results.
+With 5000 generations the solution is almost as good as with 500 generations of the unrotated problem.
+Note that we force ``yi`` to be between -0.3 and 0.3 as in the paper.
+This avoids the multiple pareto fronts that would occur with a larger range as in the ZDT4 example.

 The multi-objective problems *with* constraints are also implemented.
 Note that in the "water" problem there is also a small typo on the formula for g6 which should have a ``/`` (division instead of